Co-Founder & Clinician

 A Framework Built on Relationship

-At Therapy Aligned, we believe that effective therapy requires more than a set of techniques — it requires a relationship built on trust, attunement, and genuine collaboration.
-Andrew’s clinical approach reflects this conviction.
-He works from an integrative framework that draws on Psychodynamic therapy — including Internal Family Systems (IFS), Jungian principles, and object-relations theory — as well as Existential Psychotherapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Narrative Therapy, and trauma-informed practice.
+Andrew works from an integrative framework that draws on Psychodynamic therapy — including Internal Family Systems (IFS), Jungian principles, and object-relations theory — as well as Existential Psychotherapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Narrative Therapy, and trauma-informed practice.
+His training across multiple modalities allows him to move fluidly between structured, skills-based work and deeper relational exploration, always in service of what each client needs.

 Specializations

-Andrew specializes in co-occurring disorders — the complex intersection of mental health conditions such as anxiety, depression, and trauma with substance use and behavioral addictions.
-He also works with individuals navigating grief, major life transitions, identity, relationship difficulties, and serious mental illness.
-His clinical experience spans outpatient, intensive outpatient (IOP), partial hospitalization (PHP), and outpatient detox settings — meaning he understands what clients face when stepping down from higher levels of care and what it takes to sustain progress in an outpatient context.
+Andrew specializes in co-occurring disorders — the intersection of mental health conditions such as anxiety, depression, and trauma with substance use and behavioral addictions.
+He also works with individuals navigating grief, life transitions, identity, relationship difficulties, and serious mental illness.
+His clinical experience spans outpatient, intensive outpatient (IOP), partial hospitalization (PHP), and outpatient detox settings.
+He has worked with diverse adult populations — including professionals in high-stakes corporate environments, young adults to older adults, members of the LGBTQI+ community, and clients from a wide range of cultural backgrounds.

 IFS Psychodynamic Existential CBT DBT ACT Narrative Therapy Jungian Object Relations Trauma-Informed Couples Therapy Co-Occurring Disorders Behavioral Addiction Step-Down Care Career & Identity Workplace Dynamics